Roads not a velodrome

 BRITAIN’S roads are not a specialist cycle racing facility, it has been confirmed.

-Improved weather has prompted large groups of emotionless people with huge waxed legs to stage weekend cycle competitions on the country’s highways.
+The country’s highways are currently being defiled by large groups of emotionless people with huge waxed legs to stage weekend cycle competitions on the country’s highways.

 However officials have confirmed that roads are really designed for travel rather than amateur sporting events involving large clusters of wobbly people.